JuliaClimate/Notebooks/page/index.md

 \label{cloud}

 We are very grateful to the [BinderHub Federation](https://mybinder.readthedocs.io/en/latest/about/federation.html) for deploying public BinderHubs to serve the community.
 Visiting [mybinder.org](https://mybinder.org) will randomly redirect you to one of the BinderHubs selected at random.
-The shorcuts below are configured for the `JuliaClimate` repository more specifically.
+The shorcuts below are configured for the `JuliaClimate/Notebooks` repository more specifically.

 - [gesis.mybinder.org](https://gesis.mybinder.org/v2/gh/JuliaClimate/Notebooks/HEAD?urlpath=lab)
 - [gke.mybinder.org](https://gke.mybinder.org/v2/gh/JuliaClimate/Notebooks/HEAD?urlpath=lab)